Sadaf-A/note-taking-api/README.md

 3. The basic-auth credentials are { 'user', 'password' }

-4. Use the provided functions to analyze your blogs and uncover hidden gems! 🕵️‍♂️lable

 5. Run tests using the `package.json` scripts

 6. Read the docs available in the doc folder by opening the `index.html` file

 ## Sneak Peek

-Take a sneak peek at what Blog Analytics looks like in action:
+Take a sneak peek at what the Note Taking API looks like in action:

 | Create Note | Update Note |
 |-----------------------------|-----------------------------|